Cathrine Panter-Brick

 Catherine Panter-Brick is the Bruce A. and Davi-Ellen Chabner Professor of Anthropology, Health, and Global Affairs.
 She holds a joint appointment in the Jackson School of Global Affairs and the Department of Anthropology, with a secondary appointment at the Yale School of Public Health.
 She is currently the Head of Morse College, and also the Chair of the Council of Heads of Colleges at Yale University.

-Panter-Brick leads initiatives to develop sustained, equitable partnerships across research, practice, and policy.
-Her research and program evaluations with Afghan and Syrian refugees are leading examples of systems-level work on child and adolescent development, mental health, and social cohesion in war-affected communities.
+As a medical anthropologist, Panter-Brick works in the context of humanitarian crises.
+She leads initiatives to develop strong, equitable partnerships across research, practice, and policy.
+Her research with Afghan and Syrian refugees has been internationally recognized as innovative, interdisciplinary work on mental health, intergenerational stress and resilience, and systems-level approaches for promoting hope and wellbeing in war-affected communities.
 She received the Lucy Mair Medal, awarded by the Royal Anthropology Institute to honor excellence in the application of anthropology to the active recognition of human dignity.

-On the issue of resilience and mental health, Panter-Brick has been a keynote speaker at the United Nations, contributed to international media broadcasts, and presented at the World Health Organization, the World Bank, and the United States Institute of Peace.
-Her work with Syrian refugee youth in Jordan is an example of research conducted to learn how interventions can alleviate stress, boost resilience, and improve lives in war-affected communities.
-It has been showcased in the award-winning documentary Terror and Hope: The Science of Resilience, broadcasted on PBS television networks, and funded by elrha, the global research program informing decision-making in health research in humanitarian crises.
+On the issue of peacebuilding, resilience and mental health, Panter-Brick has been a keynote speaker at the United Nations, contributed to international media broadcasts, and presented at the World Health Organization, the World Bank, and the United States Institute of Peace.
+Her work with Syrian refugee youth – to learn how interventions can alleviate stress, boost resilience, and improve lives in war-affected communities – is showcased in the award-winning documentary Terror and Hope: The Science of Resilience, broadcasted on PBS television network.
+It has been featured by Elrha, a global organization focused on research and innovation in humanitarian contexts, in impact case studies on mental health support and good practice in research.

 Panter-Brick was raised by a French mother and an English father.
 Schooled in France and the UK, as well as in Nigeria and Zimbabwe, she studied Human Sciences and Anthropology at Oxford University.
-Her love for connecting interdisciplinary research to practice and policy was developed through a secondment with the Centre National de la Recherche Scientifique, a sabbatical with the Agence Française de Développement, a visiting position at the King Faisal Specialist Hospital & Research Centre, a fellowship at St Hugh’s College, Oxford, and a Professorship at Durham University.
+Her love for global, interdisciplinary research was forged through a secondment with the Centre National de la Recherche Scientifique, a sabbatical with the Agence Française de Développement, a visiting position at the King Faisal Specialist Hospital & Research Centre, a fellowship at St Hugh’s College, Oxford, a Professorship at Durham University, and finally, teaching, research, and program innovation at Yale.

-At Yale, Panter-Brick directs the Global Health Studies Multidisciplinary Academic Program at the Jackson Institute, and the Program on Conflict, Resilience, and Health at the McMillan Center for International and Area Studies.
+At Yale, Panter-Brick directs the Global Health Studies Multidisciplinary Academic Program and the Peacebuilding Initiative at the Jackson School.
+She directs the Program on Conflict, Resilience, and Health at the MacMillan Center for International and Area Studies.
 She is a Past Senior Editor of the interdisciplinary journal Social Science & Medicine, and a Past President of the Human Biology Association.
+Her teaching at Yale focuses on the practice of global health.

 Publications: